DarrenM07/dateform/README.md

 ## How to Contribute

-Contributions to the "Will You Be My Valentine?" project are more than welcome.
+Contributions to the "Want to go out for a date?" project are more than welcome.
 Whether it's suggesting new features, improving the design, or fixing bugs, here's how you can contribute:

 1. **Fork the Repository**: Start by forking the [project repository](https://darrenm07.github.io/dateform/) on GitHub.
 2. **Clone Your Fork**: Clone your fork to your local machine for development.